vishalguptahmh/programmingInterviewQuestions/DESIGN_PATTERNS.md

 # Proxy Design Pattern

+In our college, when our friend does our attendence on our behave so this is real example of proxy . here our friend is doing job of proxy.
+I am reall object he is proxy of me , who is doing attendence.

 Think of it like a security guard at a building entrance:
 You want to enter the real building (real object), but first, the guard (proxy) checks your ID and permissions.
 If you're good, you're let in.